-Economists, real estate specialists, and engineers have collected and compiled detailed structure information for the stretch of shoreline to be modeled in Beach-fx as part of the St. Johns County, Florida Coastal Storm Risk Management Feasibility Study covering 7.5 miles of shoreline (FDEP Monuments R-84 to R-122), which includes:
+Economists, real estate specialists, and engineers have collected and compiled detailed structure information stretch of shoreline to be modeled in Beach-fx for the for St. Johns County, Florida Coastal Storm Risk Management Feasibility Study (FDEP Monuments R-84 to R-122), which includes:

+- ♯ 397 single family residences

-- ‡ 37 multi-family residences
+- # 37 multi-family residences

-- 10 commercial structures
+- # 10 commercial structures

 - # 251 dune walks

-- 🛱 State Road A1A (SR A1A)
+- ♯ State Road A1A (SR A1A)

-- ‡ Several parking lots, gazebos, garages, pools, tennis courts, and bath houses
+- ♯ Several parking lots, gazebos, garages, pools, tennis courts, and bath houses

-In total, attribute information for 817 separate damage elements (DE) was populated for economic modeling using Beach-fx.
+In total, attribute information for 817 separate damage elements was populated for economic modeling using Beach-fx.
 The proximity of these buildings to the beach makes them potentially vulnerable to erosion, wave attack, and inundation.

 The study area to be modeled in Beach-fx has been divided into two study reaches based on municipal boundaries.
 These two study reaches are South Ponte Vedra Beach and Vilano Beach.
 A "study reach" simply delineates sub-regions or municipal/political boundaries within an authorized study area.
-See Figure 1-1 in the Main Report for a map of the study area.